Holberton-Uy/hbnb-doc/part2/task_02_bl.md

              self.updated_at = datetime.now()
      ```

+   - In this example we store the `UUID` generated as a `String` to avoid problems when retrieving from the Memory Repository.
    - Ensure that the `id` is returned by the API, but `created_at` and `updated_at` should **not** be returned, as they are for internal audit purposes only.

 3. **Class Implementation Guidelines**
    - Each class should include the following attributes, with appropriate types and value restrictions:

    **User Class:**

    - `id` (UUID): Unique identifier for each user.
    - `first_name` (String): The first name of the user.
 Required, maximum length of 50 characters.
    - `last_name` (String): The last name of the user.
 Required, maximum length of 50 characters.